VOLUME ONE | Educational book for guitar

 The pieces are organized in chronological order, crossing all musical periods: this second volume deals with the classical, romantic and modern period.
 Even those who do not have "polyphonic ambitions" can use this material to develop, in a pleasant way, sight reading, since the fingerings of the two-part pieces are quite easy and instinctive.

-I greet you and wish you much joy and love in studying and playing this wonderful instrument that is the guitar.
+I salute you and wish you much joy and love in studying and playing this wonderful instrument that is there guitar.

 teacher of Saint Louis College of Music